 June 21, 2016

-Landscaping your yard involves a balance between green growing things and areas such as walkways, patios and decks.
+Landscaping your yard involves a balance between green growing things and areas such as walkways and patios.
 These “hardscapes” can be designed using many different materials, each with its own benefits and drawbacks.

 No one particular material is used to make pavers.
 You might find these design elements made out of: